ThMaths/ansible/README.md

 # Monitoring Stack with Ansible

-This repository contains an Ansible playbook that installs the following monitoring tools on an Ubuntu or Debian machine:
+This repository contains an Ansible playbook that installs the following monitoring tools :

 - **Grafana** for visualising data.
 - **Prometheus** for collecting metrics.